DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Appendix

 \subsection{More Results}

+\textbf{Image-to-3D}.
 In Figure~\ref{fig:more_comp}, we show more visualization results of our method.
 Specially, we compare the mesh output before and after our texture fine-tuning stage.
 We also compare against a SDS-based mesh fine-tuning method for Zero-1-to-3~\citep{liu2023zero} noted as Zero-1-to-3$^*$~\citep{stable-dreamfusion}.
 Both stages of our method are faster than previous two-stage image-to-3D methods, while still reaching comparable generation quality.
 Our method also support images with non-zero elevations.
 As illustrated in Figure~\ref{fig:elevation}, our method can perform image-to-3D correctly with an extra estimated elevation angle as input.
 We make sure the random elevation sampling covers the input elevation and at least $[-30, 30]$ degree.

+\textbf{Text-to-image-to-3D}.
 In Figure~\ref{fig:ttoito3d}, we demostrate the text-to-image-to-3D pipeline~\citep{liu2023one,qian2023magic123}.
 We first apply text-to-image diffusion models~\citep{rombach2022high} to synthesize an image given a text prompt, then perform image-to-3D using our model.
 This usually gives better results compared to directly performing text-to-3D pipeline, and takes less time to generate.
 We show more animation results from our exported meshes in Figure~\ref{fig:animate}.

+\begin{diff} \textbf{Text-to-3D with MVDream}.
+In Figure~\ref{fig:mvdream}, we show text-to-3D results using the multi-view diffusion model MVDream~\citep{shi2023mvdream} as the guidance.
+The multi-face Janus problem can be significantly mitigated by incorporating camera information to the 2D guidance model.
+However, it still suffers from over-saturation and unsmooth geometry.
+We further perform an ablation study on the linear timestep annealing in Figure~\ref{fig:abl_time}.
+With the timestep annealing, we find the model converges to a more reasonable shape with the same amount of trianing iterations. \end{diff}

+\textbf{Limitations}.
 We also illustrate the limitations of our method in Figure~\ref{fig:limitation}.
 Our image-to-3D pipeline may produce blurry back-view image and cannot generate fine details, which looks unmatched to the front reference view.
 With longer training of stage 2, the blurry problem of back view can be alleviated.
 For text-to-3D, we share common problems with previous methods, including the multi-face Janus problem and baked lighting in texture images.